-Figure 4.6: Quantitative Results with Time-Invariant Income Profiles.
-Notes: In the 'alternative' calibration, Chinese relative efficiency parameters are set to their initial value until 2018.
+Figure 4.7: Quantitative Results with Time-Invariant Income Profiles.
+Notes: In the 'alternative' calibration, Chinese relative efficiency parameters are set to their 1988 value.
 All other parameters are set to their benchmark values displayed in Table 2.

 Contribution of Fast Aging in Asia.
-Starting from the early seventies, China experienced a very fast demographic transition due to the implementation of the one-child policy.
-Our benchmark experiment takes this evolution into account.
-We investigate its quantitative role by running an experiment where demographic growth in China remains at 3% per year until

-2018 (an extreme scenario where the fertility rate stays identical to its 1968 value) before converging to its steady-state value of 1%.
-All other parameters values are kept to their benchmark values.
-Results for the evolution of macro variables, displayed in Figure 4.7, are not very different from our benchmark simulation.
-Aggregate savings in China increase at a slower pace in the two decades following integration, while the interest rate decreases by less over that period.
+Since the early 1970's, China has experienced an accelerated demographic transition due to fertility-restriction policies.
+The benchmark experiment takes this demographic evolution into account.
+To investigate its quantitative role, we consider an alternative experiment in which demographic growth in China remains at 3% per year until 2008 (a scenario where the fertility rate stays identical to its 1968 value) before converging to its steady-state value of 1%.
+All other parameter values remain unchanged from the benchmark case.
+Results for the evolution of macro variables, displayed in Figure 4.8, are not very different from the benchmark simulation.53 Aggregate savings in China increase at a slower pace in the two decades following integration, while the interest rate decreases by less over that period.
 Indeed in the absence of a demographic transition, the share of middle-aged savers does not increase.
-As a result of this composition effect, the extent of the rise in savings in China (and the fall in the world interest rate) is therefore smaller compared to our benchmark simulation.
-Higher demographic growth also limits the fall in interest rates by raising the marginal productivity of capital.
+As a result of this composition effect, the extent of the rise in savings in China (and the fall in the world interest rate) is smaller compared to our benchmark simulation.
+Higher demographic growth also limits the drop in interest rate by raising the marginal productivity of capital.
 These effects tend to dominate in the short run - but in the long run, as China reaches an even greater weight in the world economy, the world interest rate falls further, causing a larger divergence in savings.